dongha1992/learnstorybook.com/content/creating-addons/index.md

 ---
-title: 'Creating Addons'
+title: 'Create an Addon'
 description: 'Learn how to build your own addons that will super charge your development'
-heroDescription: 'Addons are one of the top reasons for Storybook’s popularity.
-With the addon API, you can add new features, automate workflows, and integrate with their favourite libraries.
-What’s more, you can share those addons with the community as reusable packages.'
+heroDescription: 'Addons give you superpowers to extend Storybook, automate workflows, and integrate with your favorite tools.
+This guide shows you how to create an addon.'
-overview: 'While the Storybook community offers over 200 addons, you can also build one tailored to your specific needs.
-Getting started is straightforward.
-This guide will introduce you to the Addon Kit and walk through the associated APIs and help you build your first Storybook addon.'
+overview: 'While the Storybook community offers over 250 addons, you can also build one tailored to your specific needs.
+This guide introduces you to the Addon Kit and APIs, along the way you will build an addon from scratch.'
 order: 4
-themeColor: '#FF4785'
+themeColor: '#129F00'
 codeGithubUrl: 'https://github.com/chromaui/learnstorybook-code'
 heroAnimationName: null
 toc: